 Like many IRPs, our IRP looks 20 years into the future.
 It is difficult to predict what conditions we might face even five years from now, let alone in twenty years.
 The IRP addresses the uncertainties we face in the future in two key ways.
-The first approach deals with the normal year-to-year variability we might expect to see expect to see through stochastic analysis.
+The first approach deals with the normal year-to-year variability we might expect to see through stochastic analysis.
 It takes into account variability in streamflow conditions, temperatures (which affect load), and natural gas prices (which are a major determinant of power prices).
 The second approach, scenario analysis, envisions alternative futures where we change our key assumptions about the future trajectory over time of inputs like load growth, renewables costs or natural gas prices.
-Our 2020 IRP considered four scenarios, and our 2022 IRP will consider the same four scenarios:
+We consider the same four scenarios in our 2022 IRP as we did in 2020:

 - 1. Cruise Control, in which environmental policies continue as they exist today with no additional changes. - 2.
 Carbon Policy Accelerates, in which renewable energy policies are extremely strong and spread to almost every state in the WECC.

-- 3. Technology Solves Everything, in which renewable energy policies are also strong, but costs of clean energy technologies are very low and the WECC is able to cost effectively integrate large amounts of renewable resources. - 4.
+Load grows across the WECC thanks to an expansion of policies requiring vehicles and buildings to use electricity rather than gasoline and natural gas9. - 3.
+Technology Solves Everything, in which renewable energy policies are also strong, but costs of clean energy technologies and energy storage are very low and the WECC is able to cost effectively integrate large amounts of renewable resources.
+Loads (both average and peak) decline steeply throughout the WECC thanks to a combination of energy efficiency innovations, successful demand response programs and ubiquitous behind the meter generation paired with onsite storage. - 4.
 Reliability Reigns, in which poor planning and challenges with integrating renewables lead to grid instability and eventually a roll back of clean energy policies in 2030 in an effort to restore grid reliability.
 A more fitting name for this scenario may be Reliability Wanes then Reigns, as the unreliable nature of the grid in the early period features heavily in our findings regarding resource adequacy.

-For each scenario considered in the IRP, we run 58 weather years (which includes both inflow conditions and temperatures seen in a historical calendar year) in combination with 5 different gas risk runs (which yield different wholesale market prices).
+For each scenario considered in the IRP, we run 58 weather years (which includes both inflow conditions and temperatures seen in a historical calendar year) in combination with 5 different gas price runs (which yield different wholesale market prices).
 All together, we run 1,160 simulations across our four core scenarios.
 In addition to these four scenarios, we run additional simulations for separate sensitivity analyses (e.g. impacts of climate change, load increases due to vehicle and building electrification, etc.).